Kellswork/agirl.codes/posts/my-most-used-git-commands.md

 #### How to merge the main branch into a feature branch

 **git merge** can be used to merge branches in the opposite direction too.
-When I finish working on a feature branch, I use git merge to add the work done on my feature branch to the main branch.
+When I finish working on a feature branch, I use **git merge** to add the work done on my `feature branch` to the `main branch`.

-Make sure the **local main** is up to date with the **remote main branch**.
+Make sure the `local main` is up to date with the `remote main branch`.

 ```
 git pull
 ```
-checkout to the feature branch and run the git merge command.
+checkout to the `feature branch` and run the git merge command.

 ```
 git checkout <feature-branch>